 Studies and early career

-Following my degree, I initially worked in architectural practice, starting as a Junior Technologist, eventually working into roles as a Project Designer and Team Leader.
+Following my degree, I initially worked in architectural practice, starting as a junior technologist, eventually working in roles as a project designer and team leader.
 I worked with projects from design concept through the entire development and construction process, specialising in education and healthcare design and refurbishment.

 Move into academia

 After 16 years of working in industry, I made a bold move to shift career direction and enter the world of academia.
 I taught for two years initially at NAIT in Edmonton, Canada, before relocating to the UK in 2007, where I have held senior lecturing roles at Northumbria University and the University of the West of England (UWE) before joining UCEM in May 2019.

 Why a career in the built environment?

 From a young age, I was interested in buildings: how they look, how they create a reaction in people, and how they work.
 The best thing about working in the built environment is seeing a physical result that was from your own imagination.
 There is nothing like seeing something you have designed or worked on for the first time.
 Seeing ideas become physical form, knowing that the form originated as an idea in your head, is a very empowering feeling.
 There are very few other careers that offer something similar.

 From an academic perspective, I was initially recruited for my background in architectural technology and understanding of highly insulated building envelopes and airtightness in technical design.

 From a personal perspective, I have a passion for historical buildings and spaces.
 Living in the UK offers an opportunity to feed that passion in a way that wasn’t really possible when living in western Canada.
 Every city and village across the UK seems to offer different opportunities to view, visit, or interact with some amazing architecture and places, from various eras, each with their own unique history.
 From churches to rail stations and guildhalls to medieval pubs, weekends out are amazing learning experiences for me.